Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 This is the main function to execute our commands. `world.beforeEvents.chatSend.subscribe()` will run before chat messages get sent.

 -   A `switch` statement runs through the possible options for the value, and if it matches, runs the code until the next `break` statement.
+-   `system.run(() => {})` is used to delay the execution of the code inside the callback to the next tick.
+This is needed as we are in an "before" event, which prevents us from running certain functions, as they run before the actual tick.
 -   `eventData.cancel = true` will cancel the chat message that will be sent- similar to how vanilla commands work.
 -   `const player = eventData.sender` declares the variable `player` to be used later.
 -   `player.runCommandAsync('gamemode c')` runs the command on the sender of the message.